Dental Anxiety Bountiful, UT

 As a holistic dentist in Bountiful, UT, Dr. Larsen wants to ensure that your overall health is taken into account at every appointment.
 This includes your mental health.
 If you experience fear of the dentist or dental anxiety, our team looks forward to providing you with compassionate dental care.
 In addition to the many dental concerns Dr. Larsen addresses, he helps patients suffering from dental anxiety.

 We never want a patient to put off seeking dental care because they are uncomfortable in the dentist’s chair.
-This is why we offer sedation dentistry solutions to assist patients in staying calm and comfortable through the entirety of their dental procedure.
+This is why we offer personalized solutions to assist patients in staying calm and comfortable through the entirety of their dental procedure.

-Whether you’re receiving a preventative care appointment or are receiving a more invasive procedure like a dental implant, our sedation dentistry solutions can be used to maintain your peace of mind.
+Whether you’re receiving a preventative care appointment or are receiving a more invasive procedure like a dental implant, our team works with you to help you feel relaxed and confident during your care.

 There are various reasons people fear the dentist.
 Patients who suffer from anxiety, depression, PTSD, bipolar disorder, or schizophrenia have an increased chance of suffering from dental anxiety.
 The fear can be associated with drills, needles, or a medical environment.
 Other reasons include: